How to Keep Your Drains Clean and Prevent Future Blockages

 1. Use a strainer or hair catcher

-3. Make sure you are performing regular Maintenance cleaning
+3. Perform regular Maintenance cleaning

-4. Use baking soda and vinegar
+4. Make use of baking soda and vinegar.

-5. Call a professional
+5. Contact a professional

 Don’ts

-1. Do not use drain cleaners that contain chemicals.
+1. Don’t use chemical drain cleaners

-2. Don’t flush anything that is not decomposable into the toilet.
+2. Don’t flush any non-decomposable materials in the toilet.

 Do’s | Don’ts |